k8gb-io/k8gb/docs/index.md

 ## Motivation

 The ability to load balance HTTP requests across multiple Kubernetes clusters, running in multiple data centers/clouds is a key requirement for a resilient system.
-At the time of writing there does not seem to be an existing OSS GSLB (Global Load Service Balancer) solution that will support this requirement in a cloud native, Kubernetes friendly way.
+At the time of writing there does not seem to be an existing OSS GSLB (Global Server Load Balancer) solution that will support this requirement in a cloud native, Kubernetes friendly way.

 ### Service health